-In future seasons he will give his company debuts at the Metropolitan Opera New York, La Monnaie Brussels, Gran Teatro del Liceu Barcelona and returns to De Nationale Opera Amsterdam and the Rossini Opera Festival in Pesaro.
+In future seasons he will make company debuts at the Metropolitan Opera New York, Gran Teatro del Liceu Barcelona, Royal Opera House Muscat and will return to the Rossini Opera Festival in Pesaro.

-He has worked already with many conductors including Antonio Pappano, Richard Bonynge, Mark Soustrot, Marc Albrecht, Gustav Kuhn, Jonathan Cohen, Sebastian Weigle, Riccardo Frizza, Pablo Heras-Casado, Roberto Abbado, Theodor Guschlbauer, Pier Giorgio Morandi, Erki Pehk, as well as directors such as Sir Jonathan Miller, Pierre Audi, Dmitri Tcherniakov, Harry Kupfer, Jens-Daniel Herzog, Peter Stein, David Alden, Sven-Eric Bechtolf, Christof Loy and Damiano Michiletto.
+Iurii has worked with many conductors including Richard Bonynge, Antonio Pappano, Antonello Manacorda, Mark Soustrot, Marc Albrecht, Gustav Kuhn, Jonathan Cohen, Roberto Abbado, Sebastian Weigle, Riccardo Frizza, Pablo Heras-Casado, Theodor Guschlbauer, Pier Giorgio Morandi, Erki Pehk, Alain Altinoglu, Johanna Mallwitz as well as directors such as Sir Jonathan Miller, Claus Guth, Pierre Audi, Dmitri Tcherniakov, Harry Kupfer, Keith Warner, Laurent Pelly, Jens-Daniel Herzog, Peter Stein, David Alden, Sven-Eric Bechtolf, Christof Loy and Damiano Michiletto.